 Mastering Financial Documents: Your Balance Sheet and Income Statement, Explained

-In this video, you will learn how to read your financial statements, manage client money correctly, and build a bookkeeping system that keeps your design business financially healthy.
+Learn how to read your financial statements, manage client money correctly, and build a bookkeeping system that keeps your design business financially healthy.

 If you’ve ever felt like your numbers never quite make sense, or that you always feel cash-poor even when sales look strong, this conversation will change the way you operate.
 In this video, we break down the financial foundations, reporting systems, and accounting practices that separate stable, well-run studios from those constantly scrambling to catch up.